ACCESS-NRI/access-esm1.6-configs/documentation/docs/pages/inputs/restarts.md

 ### Changing the date of restart files

 It's commonly required to change the date for a restart file.
 For example when setting up a historical experiment, a restart might be taken from a pre-industrial simulation and the date changed to 1850.
+Another example is when combining ocean and atmosphere restarts from two different experiments into a single restart, where it is necessary to make sure the dates for the different components match.

 The following instructions outline how to modify the date for each component.
 It's important to apply the updates to all components consistently, as inconsistencies in the model dates can cause crashes.

+!!! info
+    Before starting any manipulation, copy the restart folders you want to modify to a new location of your choice.

 #### Atmosphere:
 Navigate to the `restart/atmosphere` directory: